top of page

 Hypermobility in Pole Dance

-Updated: May 20, 2023
+Updated: May 27

-Today’s blog is undeniably a big one.
-It’s on a topic that’s quite important to myself and to numerous polers, patients and colleagues around me, so I hope you’re able to take time out of your day to join me on this journey and learn about the zebra in the room.
-If you’re a hypermobile aerialist out there, trust me when I say this is not a blog that you want to TL;DR. There’s a lot of new information in this blog so I just suggest taking it in bit by bit and stepping away and coming back later if you feel overwhelmed at all.
+If you’re a hypermobile aerialist out there, trust us when we say this is not a blog that you want to TL;DR. There’s a lot of new information in this blog so we suggest taking it in bit by bit and stepping away and coming back later if you feel overwhelmed at all.
 A reminder that The Pole Physio is here to help if you have any concerns or if this blog triggers you in any way.

-Alright zebras, let’s do this!
+Alright zebras and non-hypermobiles, let’s do this!

 Hypermobility disorders are frustratingly hard to diagnose, let alone define.
 The lack of knowledge out there on these syndromes makes for a challenging time for patients and therapists alike.
 In fact, it usually takes on average 15-20 years for these disorders to be diagnosed from onset of symptoms, meaning most patients get diagnosed well into their 40s.